davidsvida/davidsvida.github.io/content/posts/wikipedia.md

 disableHLJS: true # to disable highlightjs
 disableShare: false
 disableHLJS: true
-hideSummary: false
+hideSummary: true
-searchHidden: false
 ShowReadingTime: true
 ShowBreadCrumbs: true
-ShowPostNavLinks: false
 ShowWordCount: true
 ShowRssButtonInSectionTermList: false
 UseHugoToc: false
+ShowPostNavLinks: false
 ---
-Welcome,

-My name is David Cepeda.

-I plan to keep this website very simple and short.
-Essentially, it is my home on the internet where I can post anything.

----
+This is just a blog post, telling everyone how much I love wikipedia.
+That is all